Hunicutt History, Family Crest & Coats of Arms

 Early History of the Hunicutt family

 This web page shows only a small excerpt of our Hunicutt research.
-Another 183 words (13 lines of text) are included under the topic Early Hunicutt History in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Hunicutt History in all our PDF Extended History products and printed products wherever possible.

 Hunicutt Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Hunicutt were recorded, including Honycott, Hunnicott, Huncote, Honicote, Honeycott, Honeycutt, Hunnicot and many more.

 Early Notables of the Hunicutt family (pre 1700)

 More information is included under the topic Early Hunicutt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hunicutt family